Home » Computer Guides » Mouse Settings And Keyboard Basics.

 To change the double click speed, just click on the Buttons tab and then use the double-click slider to slow it down.

 Typical laptop touchpad properties window.
-Click the Buttons tab to slow down the click speed.
+Click the Buttons tab to slow down the double click speed.

 How To Change The Mouse Pointer Size.

 Another thing that can be annoying is the size of the mouse pointer (or cursor).
-It can often appear as being very small, too small.
+It can often appear very small, too small.
 The pointer becomes difficult to find on the screen.

 When the Mouse Settings page opens, go to the Related Settings section again.